How To Choose The Best Facial Cleanser For Your Skin Type

 What is a good cleanser?

 You might ask, “Now I know what type of skin I have, how would I know what’s the best facial cleanser for me?”
 Don’t worry, we got you covered.
-Here are the common types of face cleansers.1.
-Micellar Water
+Here are the common types of face cleansers.

 Micelles are tiny oil or soap molecules in water.
 The micelle lifts away dirt, oil, and makeup away from the face.
-Miceller water is gentle to the skin and for removing makeup around the eyes and lips.
-Some micellar water products don't require rinsing, but sensitive skin may experience less irritation by washing off afterwards.
+Micellar water is gentle to the skin and for removing makeup around the eyes and lips.
+Some micellar water products don't require rinsing, but sensitive skin may experience less irritation by washing off afterward.

 Cream cleansers are usually richer and more moisturizing.
 Much like a facial moisturizer, a cream cleanser can be formulated with both water and oil.
 A surfactant is also added to create foam and to make it easier to wash off.